1927-07-31: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 They say the scent runs pretty high.

-And as she rakes the millpond daily
+And so she rakes the millpond daily

 While her sister warbles gaily,